yogeshhk/MidcurveNN/README.md

 - CAD Conference 2021, Barcelona, pages 223-225 http://www.cad-conference.net/files/CAD21/CAD21_223-225.pdf
 - Google Developers Dev Library https://devlibrary.withgoogle.com/products/ml/repos/yogeshhk-MidcurveNN
 <!--

+## Prep training data with transformations
+- Represent 2D profiles in a file, ideal is vector format like SVG.
+List of points/lines/curves.
+- Once one shape is available, both input as well as output midcurve should go through transformations like translation, rotation, scaling, mirror, etc.
+- This should be done programmatic-ally to generate huge number of input-output pairs.
+- Initial polygon profile data should be from PhD .data fies, having similar scheme for closed and open loops
+- Using these .dat files generate vagarious bitmap 100x100 images programmatic-ally, both for input profile as well as midcurve profile.
+DrawSVG library can be used to rasterize the vector images
+- Manually: Plot the points of profile and/or midcurve in Excel as scatter line plot.
+Remove all background grid legends, etc. Copy and paste as image in Powerpoint.
+Resize it.
+- DrawSVG method is preferred as it puts lots of blank space around the object, which is needed in case of transformations.

 ## Implementation Notes:
 - Keras (TBD: Moving from independant Keras to Tensorflow.Keras, so wait for update here)
 	- DON’T Conda install -c conda-forge keras DIRECTLY